yudho/cloud-sandbox-accounts-generator/README.md

 -----------------------------
 CREATING ACCOUNTS AND USERS
 1. Run create-aws-accounts.sh to create AWS accounts
-2. Run create_users.sh to create IAM users
+2. Run create-users.sh to create IAM users
 3. Run check-aws-accounts.sh to check whether accounts and users were created, and to list IAM users.

 DELETING USERS AND RESOURCES